PedroMarianoAlmeida/offical-turbo-v1/README.md

 - [ ] Create home page (or just Add the History first, because the plan is to put a feed of created images there)
 - [ ] Improve loading dashboard page - On LoadingWrapper - Maybe with shadcn in his package?
 - [ ] Improve error pages - On ErrorWrapper - Maybe with shadcn in his package?
-- [ ] Save the Step1 AI response on Cookies, if is there not run AI again - I face NextJs issues to set the cookie
+- [-] Save the Step1 AI response on Cookies, if is there not run AI again - I face NextJs issues to set the cookie
+  - I change my mind, actually but a button of (run again, for cases the user doesn't like the AI response)
+- [ ] Add a "run again" in each step that has AI response (to generate a new response - New question, new revised prompt and new images)
 - [ ] Add i18n (for Portuguese) - Check the prompts, I hard coded that the answer should be in english
 - [ ] The generateImage is using 2 credits (one per image) - And the promise all is on step4... maybe the "generate image" should generate both images... but I had problems of Promise All and my async wrapper (that is required on actionWithDailyRateLimit), so I leave this way for now